ladam2000/szakdolgozat/PROJECT_SUMMARY.md

 ## How It Works

+### Initial Load
+1. User signs in and frontend checks for existing conversation history
+2. If history exists, last 5 messages are loaded and displayed
+3. If no history, shows welcome message for new conversation

+### Message Flow
 1. User submits a travel request through the web interface
-2. Request goes through Lambda to AgentCore
+2. Request goes through Lambda to AgentCore with session_id
+3. AgentCore retrieves conversation history from memory (last 10 turns)
-3. Orchestrator agent analyzes the request
+4. Orchestrator agent analyzes the request with full context
-4. Orchestrator calls specialized agents as tools:
+5. Orchestrator calls specialized agents as tools:
    - `flight_booking_tool()` for flight searches
    - `hotel_booking_tool()` for hotel searches
    - `activities_tool()` for activities and attractions
-5. Orchestrator synthesizes all responses into a complete travel plan
+6. Orchestrator synthesizes all responses into a complete travel plan
+7. Conversation is stored in AgentCore memory for future context
-6. Response is formatted with markdown and displayed to user
+8. Response is formatted with markdown and displayed to user

 ## Agent Details